F5Networks/f5-ci-docs/docs/openshift/kctlr-use-as3-backend.rst

 - Change in TLS Termination of a route is not detected by controller.
 A restart is required.
 - Changing insecureEdgeTerminationPolicy is not detected by controller.
 A restart is required.
 - Multiple ssl profiles are not supported through annotations.
-- Combination of user specified certificates and annotations are not supported.
+- Combination of user specified certificates and ssl profile annotations are not supported.